thuy-quynh/Portfolio-information/README.md

 - Supported **internal/external audits**, contributing to **continuous improvement** initiatives.

 **Noticed Project**
-- Led and responed project for testing antimicrobial activity of textiles (quantitive, qualititive method), contributed to a 5% increase in the laboratory's profits.
+- **2020** Led research  project for testing antimicrobial activity of textiles (quantitive, qualititive method), contributed to increase in the laboratory's profits during covid 19
--
--
+- **2022** Conducted microbiological analysis and cleanroom validation according to ISO 16144, GMP standards at Ha Tinh Center for Testing of Drugs, Cosmetics and Food, Ha Tinh Department of Health, Ministry of Health, Vietnam

 **Achivement**
 - Top Performance in Vinacontrol Corporation Group, 2021
 - Advanced Staff in Vinacontrol Corporation Group in 2019, 2022, 2023